Jenniferazeng/hyphenateinc.github.io/pages/web/web_user.md

     console.log(res)
 })
 ```
--   Set individual user attributes
+-   Set individual user metadata

 ```js
 WebIM.conn.updateOwnUserInfo('nickname', 'Tom').then((res) => {
     console.log(res)
 })
 ```
-## Get user attributes
+## Get user metadata

-When getting user attributes, you can get all the attributes of the user, or you can get the attributes specified by the user, such as getting only nickname, avatar, etc.
+When getting user metadata, you can get all the metadata of the user, or you can get the metadata specified by the user, such as getting only nickname, avatar, etc.

--Get all attributes of the user
+-Get all metadata of the user

-The interface for obtaining all attributes of a user is as follows:
+The interface for obtaining all metadata of a user is as follows:

 ```js
 /**